 Being the goofy, awkward, introverted kid that I was, I had a harder time making friends than some of the other kids, so I was already a bit self-conscious.
 Having a girl in my class dislike me because she thought I was ugly didn’t help that fact.
 I started to think that maybe the other kids didn’t like me as much because I was ugly.

 Pimples and Puberty.
 Then at 7 years old, I started to develop acne.
 I was the only third grader with pimples, which made the school year difficult.
 I felt like an outsider.
 I was told it was a part of puberty, but no one else in my class was lucky enough to develop acne as early as I did.
 No one else knew what I was going through.
 I felt ugly and alone in my struggles.
 I would wish that the rest of the class had pimples too so they knew how I felt.
+I was actually jealous of the kids and cartoons on TV in those episodes where they get a zit, because they only had one.
+I had many.

 I had a difficult time making friends.
 I had a best friend in second grade, but she ended up moving to a different school.
 I made a new best friend in third grade, but she tragically passed away when we were nine.
 After that, I spent most recesses with imaginary friends or with the younger kids.
 I didn’t feel completely accepted by the other kids.